 In the Department of Mathematics and Statistics, we ensure that our students receive the support that they need in order to achieve their full academic potential.
-We are a friendly department, and foster a highly supportive learning environment.
+We are a friendly department and foster a highly supportive learning environment.

 Each student is assigned their own Tutor for the duration of their studies, meeting in intro week of the first term and once per term thereafter.
 Your Tutor is available for on-demand, one-to-one consultation, and to discuss personal development.
 This includes assistance with module choices, monitoring of progress, support with career aspirations and provision of references, as well as providing information regarding other services available throughout the University.

-Academic Tutors are responsible for a maximum of ten students per year group.
+Academic Advisors are responsible for a maximum of ten students per year group.
 If a Tutor is away for a single term, their tutorial responsibilities fall to the Director of Studies of that year group.
 If a tutor is away for longer, students will be assigned another Academic Tutor.

 Staff-Student Consultative Committees